 The way you hold your body while you sit, stand, walk, or lay down can ultimately impact the health of your spine, nerves, muscles, and other tissues.
 Poor posture might exacerbate current painful conditions while paving the way for new ones.
 Many of today’s common ailments, including back pain and muscle tension, stem from or are worsened by poor posture.

-At PostureWorks in San Francisco, CA, and Denver, CO, we’re used to seeing patients who have developed poor spine health because of years of incorrect posture.
+At PostureWorks in San Francisco, CA, and Lakewood, CO, we’re used to seeing patients who have developed poor spine health because of years of incorrect posture.
 In order to take control of your spine health and manage pain, evaluate and correct your posture every day using these four easy steps.

 Part of the reason may be lacking is because the objects or furniture in your environment allow it to.
 Chairs without adequate support may allow you to slouch at your desk, and low desks or tables may force you to keep your chin lowered more than is healthy.
 Prepare your environment for the switch to good posture by rearranging your belongings and replacing non-supportive furniture with pieces that give you options, such as repositionable desks, yoga balls, and supportive cushions.